e-olang/JC-Assignment/README.md

     "message": "Data loaded well"
 }
 ```
-- Upon successful data upload, a response code of 201 Created will be returned. wiith the message <br>

-- Upon Checking the DB, the fetched data should be visible in the meteor checklist table
+- Upon Checking the DB (DBeaver), the fetched data should be visible in the meteor checklist table

 <br>